 The Risk Advance Analytics team, under the Center of Expertise (CoE), is responsible for developing models that support different credit processes in fulfilment of the risk function.
-There are two teams in place for this purpose: Follow-up on Models and the Parameter Estimation, IFRS 9 and Stress Team.

 The Data Quality team is responsible for ensuring data quality in the calculation and reporting processes at a risk level.
 The focus is placed on creating a data governance model at the entity level and ensuring compliance with quality rules.